tanuj-maheshwari/jpeg-compressor/README.md

 # JPEG Compressor
-A simple JPEG compression and de-compression pipeline imitation.
+A simple JPEG encoding and decoding pipeline imitation.